 The other mural is a three-dimensional piece that shows an ocean scene full of Lowcountry species — spadefish, redfish, blue crabs and turtles.
 It is an action photo opportunity for guests, as they can attach themselves to a hook being dangled from a sea turtle’s mouth.

-“The murals are not like I envisioned — they are actually much better than I expected,” Gregar says, giving most of the credit to the students.
+“The murals are not like I envisioned — they are actually much better than I expected,” Monroe says, giving most of the credit to the students.
 “They should be very proud.”

-The murals won’t be the only work of the Bluffton High art students on display at the gallery, as SoBA has selected them to be the Featured Artists for March.
-Throughout the month, a wide array of the students’ art will be on exhibit and for sale inside the gallery, ranging from paintings and drawings to photography.
+The murals won’t be the only work of the Bluffton High art students on display at the gallery, as SOBA has selected them to be the Featured Artists in February 2022.
+Throughout the month, a wide array of the students’ art will be on exhibit and for sale inside the gallery, ranging from paintings and pottery to photography.